dckc/ag-documentation/main/guides/js-programming/hardened-js.md

 additions and not part of JavaScript.

-The conventional globals defined by browser or node.js hosts are Almost all existing JS code was written to run under Node.js or inside a browser, so it's easy to conflate the environment features with JavaScript itself.
-For example, you may be surprised that `Buffer` and `require` are Node.js additions and not part of JavaScript.

-not available by default in a `Compartment`, whether authority-bearing or not:
+The conventional globals defined by browser or node.js hosts are not available by default in a `Compartment`, whether authority-bearing or not: